mohdaliiqbal/springxd-docker-compose/README.md

 > You probably would notice that xddata is a stopped container and it never runs, so how do you modify the data inside it.
 The volumes inside the xddata container is mapped on to the xdadmin, xdcontainer nodes.
 You can SSH into any of the mounted containers using the above described way and modify the contents of the files.

 > Finally if you want use your MacOS folder as spring xd config or modules folder, then you need to use the following way to define xddata container.
 The following example maps my local XD installation's config folder to the config folder of the data container (xddata).
 Now I can modify the servers.yml of my local install and see them take affect in the cluster.
-Change the `xddata` container definition in the docker-compose.yml file.

 <pre>
 <b>xddata:</b>